The Cheat Code For Black Comedy w/ Gary Owen | Your Mom's House Ep. 826

 So I'd come out and put on some,

-I don't know, Destiny's Child or hip-hop, hit them with a couple of dances, and they'd be like, oh, shit.
+I don't know, Destiny's Child or hip-hop, hit him with a couple dances, and they'd be like, oh, shit.

-But then when you hit like 35, you're like, I should stop dance.
+But then when you hit like 35, you're like, I should try to stop dancing.

 Yeah.